 Once accepted, you’ll finalize between the Elementary and Secondary education tracks and pick the subject area majors, minors and endorsements you want to pursue.
 Our faculty is diverse and well-versed in many specialities, and can help guide you to your career interest area.

 Finally, in Level 3, you’ll complete the Student Teaching Program.
 Student teaching is an intensive, semester-long clinical experience and the capstone of the Teacher Education Program.
 You must apply to the program and complete student teaching successfully to receive your certification to teach in the State of Michigan.

 The Hope College Teacher Education Program is granted Accreditation by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from October 2019 to December 2026.
 This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to CAEP's quality principles.
 In compliance with this accreditation, we have made available our Title 2 Report and our Annual Reporting Measures.

 The Hope College Education Department has been awarded one of six ISTE seals in the nation "in recognition of the education department's exemplary models of integration of the ISTE NETS*T into their Teacher Education Program."

 - 7Current years for national accreditation

-The Education Department has earned the maximum number of years for accreditation from the TEAC, through 2019.
+The Department of Education has earned the maximum number of years for accreditation from the CAEP, through 2026.

 Our job placement rate is consistently strong — a majority of our grads are in schools, teaching.

-Our program typically graduates one-sixth of the entire graduating class at Hope College.
+Our program typically graduates one-eighth of the entire graduating class at Hope College.